aarongorka/aarongorka-com/content/blog/cms-project.md

 ---
-title: "A Mundane CMS Project"
+title: "A CMS Project"
 date: 2020-10-21T11:43:57+11:00
 draft: true
 ---

-This blog is a story of a CMS implementation project.
-It details some mundane problems I faced every day and the solutions that my team and I implemented, in way more detail than you asked for.
-In it, I make no attempt to avoid the boring and tedious parts of the project.
-Perhaps you can learn something from the very ordinary descriptions of the work I do, or perhaps you can relate to it.
+This blog entry is the story of my experience in implemeting a CMS as a consultant.
+It details some mundane problems I faced in day-to-day work and the solutions that my team and I implemented, probably in more detail than necessary.
+I make no attempt to avoid the boring and tedious parts of the project.
+Maybe you can learn something from it, or maybe you can relate to it.

 <!--more-->

 {{< load-photoswipe >}}
 {{< figure src="/media/cms.png" >}}

-To begin with, let me set the context for this project.
-I am taking the position of a Cloud Architect, tasked with providing expert advice on optimal cloud architecture for the implementation of a new Content Management System (CMS).
+For context, I am taking the position of a Cloud Architect, tasked with providing "expert advice" on optimal cloud architecture for the implementation of a new Content Management System (CMS).
 I end up getting heavily involved with the implementation details of this CMS - as well as some of the supporting systems.

-I have joined relatively late in to the project and a lot of decisions have already been made, decisions that would be rather difficult (read: impossible) to change.
+I've joined relatively late in the project and decisions (that are basically impossible to undo) have already been made.
 There is a transformation initiative within the organisation, to become "cloud-native".

 So it begins: what is needed to implement this project in a cloud-native fashion?

 # StatefulSets in ASGs

-The first problem was an exceedingly mundane one, the problem of storing data.
+The first consideration is a common one; state.
 Life is easy when everything is stateless, or even when you can offload some of it to your cloud provider.
-The CMS that we're working with here permitted no such thing, as it stored everything _on disk_.
+The CMS that we're working with here permitted no such thing, as it stored _everything_ on disk.
 As all good applications from the 90's should.
-No RDBMS support we can use to offload the difficult parts of storage to.
+It has absolutely no RDBMS support we can use to offload the difficult parts of storage to.
 It's also clustered, but only sort of; there's no replication between the nodes.

 In short, we need a solution that allows you to store files on disk, but we also want something that will enable us to have all the benefits of a cloud-native application such as rolling updates and self-healing.

-When all you have is a hammer, all you see are nails.
-As someone who has worked with Kubernetes, all I saw was a perfect fit for **StatefulSets**.
+As someone who has worked with Kubernetes, I figured this was a common usecase to **StatefulSets**.
 StatefulSets are the least-worst solution to running stateful applications as they at least try to give you the best of both worlds; the ability to run legacy/stateful applications as well as some of the capabilities we've come to expect from a cloud-native world.

 But we're not using Kubernetes.
 Kubernetes is nowhere near this project, and it never will be.
 But it's not really Kubernetes specifically that I needed, it was just the concept, the paradigm behind StatefulSets.
 What if we could implement StatefulSets in AWS?